amperity/amperity-docs/amperity_reference/source/workflows.rst

 .. automated-workflow-alerts-start

-Configure automated workflow alerts within the **Automated workflow alerts** dialog in the workflow page.
+Configure automated workflow alerts by workflow type within the **Automated workflow alerts** dialog in the workflow page.
 Use this as your default set of recipients to receive alerts for regularly occurring workflows.
-Configured recipients will receive the following alerts, for the workflow types they are subscribe to.

-* Failure alerts
-* Success alerts, only if enabled
-* Runtime alerts, if configured
-* Query alerts, if configured
-* Workflow stopped alerts

 Here is a more detailed breakdown of automated workflow alerts by workflow type: